Roadside Monocular 3D Detection Prompted by 2D Detection

-We first present the problem of roadside monocular 3D object detection, then introduce our approach, its important modules along with design choices, and novel techniques for further improvements.
+We start with the problem definition of roadside monocular 3D object detection.
+Then, we introduce our \emph{Promptable 3D detector} (Pro3D), including its crucial modules and a simple technique to obtain scene prior to improve detection performance.
+Lastly, we present insightful discussions.

-{\bf Problem definition.} Roadside monocular 3D detection requires detecting objects from a 2D RGB image and predicting their 3D information including $(x, y, z, w, h, l, yaw)$, where $(x, y, z)$ is the object’s center location in the 3D world, $(w, h, l)$ denotes the width, height and length of the cuboid capturing the 3D object, and $yaw$ denotes the orientation of the cuboid on the BEV plane.
+{\bf Problem definition.} Roadside monocular 3D detection requires detecting objects in a 2D RGB image and predicting their 3D information $(x, y, z, w, h, l, yaw)$, where $(x, y, z)$ is the object’s center location, $(w, h, l)$ denotes its width, height and length of the cuboid capturing the object, and $yaw$ denotes its orientation on the BEV plane.